eppofahmi/myblogdown/content/home/teaching.md

 +++

-This is an example of using the *custom* widget to create your own homepage section.

-I am a teaching instructor for the following courses at University X:
+I am a teaching instructor for the following courses at Sagasitas Journal and Reserach Center:

-- CS101: An intro to computer science
+- CS101: An intro to R programming language
-- CS102: An intro to computer science
+- CS102: An intro to Data mining
-- CS103: An intro to computer science
+- CS103: An intro to Text mining
-- CS104: An intro to computer science
+- CS104: An intro to Information retrieval
-- CS105: An intro to computer science
+- CS105: An intro to Social Reserah
-- CS106: An intro to computer science
-- CS107: An intro to computer science